alienfist/comfyui-flask-webui/README.md

 ## Introduce
 An offline image generation website, converts Comfyui workflow into website functionality, making it easier to use.

-**Tips:**

-This project was written for my friend.
-The code needs to be stripped of some settings, and it is expected to upload all the code within 30 days.

 **Website Features：**

 1. **Stickers** Generate stickers from a photo